Scandit/data-capture-documentation/docs/sdks/android/label-capture/get-started.md

 LabelCaptureSettings settings = LabelCaptureSettings.builder()
     .addLabel()
+        /*
+         * Add a barcode field with the expected symbologies and pattern.
+         * You can omit the pattern if the content of the barcode is unknown.
+         */
         .addCustomBarcode()
-            // configure the expected barcodes symbologies
             .setSymbologies(Symbology.EAN13_UPCA, Symbology.CODE128)
             .setPattern("\\d{12,14}")
         .buildFluent("<your-barcode-field-name")
+        /*
+         * Add a text field for capturing expiry dates.
+         * The field is set as optional so that the capture can complete
+         * even if the expiry date is not present or not readable.
+         */
         .addExpiryDateText()
-            // required fields must be present to complete the capture
-            // note: setting isOptional to false can be omitted as it is the default value .isOptional(false)
+            .isOptional(false)
         .buildFluent("<your-expiry-date-field-name>")
-        .addWeightText()
-            // optional fields are only captured if present and readable .isOptional(true)
-        .buildFluent("<your-weight-field-name>")
-        .addUnitPriceText()
-            .isOptional(true)
-        .buildFluent("<your-unit-price-field-name>")
     .buildFluent("<your-label-name>")
 .build();

+/*
-// Create the label capture mode with the settings and data capture context created earlier LabelCapture labelCapture = LabelCapture.forDataCaptureContext(dataCaptureContext, settings)
+ * Create the label capture mode with the settings and data capture context created earlier.
+ */
+LabelCapture labelCapture = LabelCapture.forDataCaptureContext(dataCaptureContext, settings)
 ```
 </TabItem>